laravel-mix/laravel-mix/docs/css-preprocessors.md

 ### CSS `url()` Rewriting

-One key Webpack concept to understand is that it will rewrite any `url()`s within your stylesheets.
+One key webpack concept to understand is that it will rewrite any `url()`s within your stylesheets.
 While this might initially sound strange, it's an incredibly powerful piece of functionality.

 #### An Example